 - BUA 605: Creating & Capturing Value in the Digital Economy.
 Represents an integration of concepts and principles from the Marketing and Management Information Science disciplines.
 The Internet is offering radical new ways of conducting business.
 This course presents students with concepts and information-based strategies for capturing and creating value in the new information-based economy by assimilating sound marketing strategies with information systems to create innovative processes and marketing practices.
 Prerequisite: BUA 370 Marketing or equivalent, or successful completion of the MBA Marketing Tutorial (80%/B-).
 3 Credit Hours.

 - BUA 651: Financial Management.
 Provides a foundation in financial management by integrating topics such as measurement of risk, portfolio theory, interest rate determination, valuation, capital budgeting and cost of capital.
 Instructional methodology may include case studies, portfolio simulation, journal articles, presentations and spreadsheet construction, in addition to lectures.
 Prerequisites: BUA 350 Business Finance or equivalent, or successful completion of the MBA Finance Tutorial (80%/B-).
 3 Credit Hours.

-- A BUA course at the 500 or 600 level, approved by the MBA Program Manager.
+- A BUA course at the 500 or 600 level, approved by the MBA Program Manager and in conjunction with specific prerequisites imposed for each graduate course.
 3 Credit Hours.

 Notes: BUA 400 is typically offered in the spring semester (on campus) or summer (online).
 ECO 410 is routinely offered in the fall semester (online) as are BUA 605 and 651.